pelectron/static_gui_library/readme.md

 ### Dependencies

 sgl uses [gcem](https://github.com/kthohr/gcem) for constexpr math.
-If you don't use meson, you will also need to clone [gcem](https://github.com/kthohr/gcem) and add its include directory to your compilers include path. gcem is a header-only library, so there is no need to build and link against anything.
+If you don't use meson, you will need to clone [gcem](https://github.com/kthohr/gcem) and add its include directory to your compilers include path. gcem is a header-only library, so there is no need to build and link against anything.